SO YOU HAVE

-Your car will be safe at our headquarters while you are on the river.
+Your car will be parked and supervised at our headquarters while you are on the river.

 A photographer shoots your raft at the first rapid, "Piece of Cake".
-When you return to our headquarters you may view your images and purchase a photo CD.
+When you return to our headquarters you may view your images and purchase a digital download.